This travel guide was prepared by: international trading company

 We love Thuringia and the people living in this ":new state" of the reunified Germany.
 In addition my son from my first marriage has moved his company to Suhl, the center of Southern Thuringia.

-Our visit in 2006 was mainly intended to make contacts with people involved in tourism and to explore events and attractions which are only known by the locals.
+Our visit was mainly intended to make contacts with people involved in tourism and to explore events and attractions which are only known by the locals.

 By exploring the surroundings from Suhl I found a place called the "Schwarzer Crux".